ProctorEdu

 Looking at the Bright Side

 Most students dealing with stress and anxiety only look at the negative aspects.
 Therefore, showing them the positive aspects such as previous performances is vital.
 Moreover, you can explore their skills and let them know how they can use them to prepare for the test.
+Regular practice can help overcome test anxiety and improve test performance.

 Practice